AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 |                  | rubber ?O? ring  |  inside diameter 12 mm  |   1   |   -   |
 |                  | transparent tube  |  height 9 mm; 10x12 mm  |   1   |   -   |
 |                  |                  |       |      |                            |

+Note that the total cost of the above components and thus of the entire MagnetoShield is no more than $9 excluding labor and postage.

 ## <a name="pcb"/>PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100 x 100 mm limit of most board manufacturers.
 The DIPTrace PCB layout can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Magneto/MagnetoShield_PCB.zip), while the ready-to-manufacture Gerber files with the NC drilling instructions are available from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Magneto/MagnetoShield_gerber.zip).